kindermannhubert/GridAiGames/README.md

 ### How to create custom AI?
 1. Create new .NET class library.
 2. Add references to project "GridAiGames" and "GridAiGames.Bomberman.ReadOnly".
-3. Add new type which implements interface "IIntelligence<GameGrid, Player, PlayerAction>".
+3. Add new type which implements interface "IBombermanIntelligence".

 Example of simple intelligence can be found at project "GridAiGames.Bomberman.SimpleIntelligence".